-Development and site alteration may be permitted on adjacent lands to protected heritage property when where the proposed development and site alteration has been evaluated and it has been demonstrated that the heritage attributes of the protected heritage property will be are conserved.
+Development and site alteration may be permitted on adjacent lands to protected heritage property when the heritage attributes of the protected heritage property are conserved.

 Mitigation measures and/or alternative development approaches may be required in order to conserve the heritage attributes of the protected heritage property affected by the adjacent development or site alteration.